Electrical & Electronics — Belarus

 Laws and Regulations

-Core applicable technical regulations of the Eurasian Economic Union:
+Core applicable Eurasian Economic Union technical regulations:

-- TP TC 004/2011 Safety of Low-Voltage Equipment
+TP TC 004/2011 《Safety of Low Voltage Equipment》

-- TP TC 020/2011 Electromagnetic Compatibility Certain specific electronic and electrical products also need to comply with corresponding EAEU special technical regulations, such as requirements related to energy efficiency and wireless equipment.
-In 2026, the EAEU completed the revision of TR CU 020/2011, adding requirements for radiofrequency exposure limits and IoT device safety verification.
-Belarus recognizes all unified EAEU certification results, no separate additional national certification is required, and specific product category requirements can be verified on the official website of the State Committee for Standardization of Belarus.
+TP TC 020/2011 《Electromagnetic Compatibility》 Certain specific electronic and electrical products also need to comply with the requirements of corresponding special EAEU technical regulations, such as relevant requirements for energy efficiency, wireless equipment and other fields.
+In 2026, EAEU completed the revision of TR CU 020/2011, adding new requirements for radio frequency exposure limits and IoT device safety verification.
+Belarus recognizes all unified EAEU certification results, and no additional separate national certification is required.
+Specific product category requirements can be verified on the official website of the State Committee for Standardization of Belarus.

 Technical Requirements